This post may contain affiliate links which won’t change your price but will share some commission.

-(This post may contain affiliate links from which I support my website.
+(This post may contain affiliate links which won’t change your price but will share some commission.
 I also received a copy of this cookbook for review and was under no obligation to publish a positive review.
 The thoughts below are my true opinion.)

 Cooking with Coconut Oil by Elizabeth Nyland is an exciting new cookbook that I was able to review before it hit the newsstands on January 6th.
 I was very interested in this cookbook because we use so much coconut oil around our house.
 (I just ordered a 5 gallon pail of it if that tells you anything.)

 The subtitle is Gluten-Free, Grain-Free Recipes for Good Living.
 If you have any kinds of food issues at all you should be able to eat from this cookbook.
 I know my daughter on the GAPS diet can have most of these recipes.
 And my gluten free family members can have any of them.
 Nice to have a cookbook that I don’t have to modify.

 The first recipe we tried were the coconut pancakes.
 I have another coconut pancake recipe I really like but it has starch in it and my GAPs daughter cannot have any of it.
 This recipe she could have with a tiny adjustment for the baking powder (I used soda instead and less of it).
 It was not hard to make and it tasted great.
 Plus it has flax and coconut flour and hemp seeds and nut butter it in so it is a high protein and very satisfying breakfast.